 Saatva HD: Free white glove delivery, which includes delivery and setup of the mattress and free removal of your old mattress

 The bottom line: HD comes standard with white-glove delivery.
 Big Fig offers three options: You can have the mattress sent to you for free and take care of the setup and removal of your old mattress yourself; you can pay $99 for delivery and setup; or you can pay $159 for delivery, setup, and old mattress removal.
 (Note that a queen-size Big Fig weighs 120 pounds.)

 How long is the risk-free trial period?

 Saatva: 365 days

 The bottom line: All mattresses have a break-in period, especially if it's a type of mattress you've never slept on before.
 HD's home trial is longer.
 If at any point during your HD trial you decide to return the mattress, Saatva will pick it up and refund the purchase price, less a $99 processing fee.
 Big Fig asks you to sleep on the mattress for at least two weeks before returning.
 If you decide to return a Big Fig, the company will pick it up and refund the purchase price.

 Big Fig: 20 years

-The bottom line: Both the HD and Big Fig have a 20-year nonprorated warranty.
-In both cases, the company will repair or replace defective components during the warranty period, less the cost of transportation ($99 for the HD, approximately $150-$200 for the Big Fig, depending on your location and size of the mattress or piece being replaced).
+Big Fig has a 20-year non-prorated warranty.
+The company will repair or replace defective components during the warranty period, less a processing fee ($150-$200), depending on your location and size of the mattress or piece being replaced.